 Here’s how Jim Thome’s plaque and the others looked in their final home.

-Unfortunately, this marked the end of my incredible weekend in Cooperstown.
-It was an unforgettable experience as I got to see many of the players I grew up watching and others whose baseball cards I have collected and stored in binders throughout my childhood.
-I definitely cannot wait to head back for more inductions in the future and hopefully, get to see another White Sox go in as well.
+Unfortunately, this marked the end of an incredible weekend in Cooperstown.
+It was an unforgettable experience as I got to see many of the players that I grew up watching and others whose baseball cards I have collected and stored in binders throughout my childhood.
+I definitely cannot wait to head back for future inductions and hopefully, get to see another White Sox go in as well.